 CBS Exec Drama, 'Star Trek' Serialization Among Press Tour Highlights (and Lowlights) From Day 8

-The summer Television Critics Association press tour made a shift to the broadcast side of things on Tuesday (August 1), with CBS coming to the Beverly Hilton for a morning of panels and then taking reporters off-site for afternoon panels on several Studio City stages housing the new shows.
+The Television Critics Association's summer press tour made a shift to the broadcast side of things on Tuesday, with CBS coming to the Beverly Hilton for a morning of panels and then taking reporters off-site for afternoon panels on several Studio City stages housing the new shows.

 The full day included a high-wire executive session from CBS' new lead execs, new details on CBS All Access' Star Trek: Discovery and a lot of DuckTales talk from a star who wasn't there to talk about DuckTales.

-Serialized Star Trek - New, but not-so-new.
-Critics protested against Akiva Goldsman's claim that Star Trek: Discovery was the first-ever serialized Star Trek, but even after acknowledging the serialization of Deep Space Nine, Goldsman stuck mostly to his guns.
-Or phasers.
-"So this is by far, let me amend it, the most serialized version of Star Trek that has ever existed, and as such, it’s long form character storytelling," Goldsman says.
-"And without conflict, there is no long form character storytelling.
+Serialized Star Trek — new, but not-so-new.
+Critics protested against Akiva Goldsman's claim that Star Trek: Discovery was the first-ever serialized Star Trek, but even after acknowledging the serialization of Deep Space Nine, Goldsman stuck mostly to his guns (or phasers).
+"So this is, by far, let me amend it, the most serialized version of Star Trek that has ever existed, and as such, it’s longform character storytelling," Goldsman said.
+"And without conflict, there is no longform character storytelling.
 So what happened is over the iterations of the shows, what was theory became canon.
 Obviously, there’s a tremendous amount of conflict in TOS ["The Original Series"] and there’s a lot of, sort of, aspirations towards the ideals of the Federation, and then we sort of made the prime directive just to break it, apparently.
 So part of what we’ve tried to do is speak to how those philosophical precepts came to be."
 The opening credits music by Jeff Russo is terrific.
 So far, that's all I've seen other than trailers, so that's all I can say.

 Monica Potter is a narc.
 Wisdom of the People creator Ted Humphrey readily admitted that the show's premise of crowdsourced crime-fighting gives him pause on privacy and due-process levels.
-One person in the show's cast who doesn't have any problems with letting strangers on the internet stalk and confront possible criminals is Monica Potter, who thought the idea would be "great."
-To a later question, Potter admitted that she has "a really bad guilt complex" and would turn her own kids in if they did something wrong.
-She warned her castmates, "I would want to know who who is in trouble here, and I’m going to tell on all of you."
+One person on the cast who doesn't have any problems with letting strangers on the internet stalk and confront possible criminals is Monica Potter, who thought the idea would be "great."
+To a later question, the actress admitted that she has "a really bad guilt complex" and would turn her own kids in if they did something wrong.
+She warned her castmates, "I would want to know who is in trouble here, and I’m going to tell on all of you."